 We made an awesome Cajun-injected turkey breast on our Char-Broil Big Easy for Christmas this year.
 Since it was just the two of us we ended up with quite a bit of leftover turkey meat.
 The last time we had extra turkey we made the most outstandingly good chipotle turkey salad sandwiches.
-This time, we made these sweet and savory turkey paninis that were beyond fantastic.
+This time, we made a sweet and savory turkey panini that was beyond fantastic.
 Maple bacon, crispy fried shallots, cheese, and chipotle mayonnaise.
 A little heat, a little crunch, a whole lot of flavor.

 My toasted Italian sandwich, also made using a Griddler, is also fantastic.